 - You have sufficient financial resources to fund your studies and living expenses, and

-- The extension is requested in a timely manner, with sufficient time for processing before the current DS-2019 program end date
+- The extension is requested in a timely manner, with sufficient time for processing before the current I-20 program end date

-If your program end date has passed or you do not meet the eligibility requirements to apply for a program extension, it may be necessary to file for reinstatement to J-1 status with the U.S. Department of State, for which you will have to pay a substantial fee or to travel and regain your J-1 status with a new initial DS-2019.
-In addition, failure to apply for an extension of stay in a timely manner is a violation of J-1 regulations.
+If your program end date has passed or you do not meet the eligibility requirements to apply for a program extension, it will be necessary to file for reinstatement to F-1 status with USCIS, for which you will have to pay a substantial fee or to travel and regain your F-1 status with a new initial I-20.
+In the case of traveling with a new initial I-20, you will lose any time accumulated towards meeting the one-year eligibility requirement for CPT and OPT.
+In addition, failure to apply for an extension of stay in a timely manner is a violation of F-1 regulations.

-The following are not valid reasons for DS-2019 extensions:
+The following are NOT valid reasons for I-20 extensions:

 - To enroll in extra courses or repeat the same course for personal interest or to improve your GPA